Three unlisted Spanish savings banks to merge

 MADRID Spanish savings bank Liberbank said it would merge with rivals Ibercaja and Caja 3, bulking up the banks' capital positions as they struggle with billions of euros of bad property debt.

-The merger would give Ibercaja 46.5 percent of the resulting group, Liberbank 45.5 percent, and Caja 3 8 percent, and create the country's seventh-biggest entity with more than 115 billion euros (91.86 billion pounds) in assets.
+The merger would give Ibercaja 46.5 percent of the resulting group, Liberbank 45.5 percent, and Caja 3 8 percent, and create the country's seventh-biggest entity with more than 115 billion euros ($144 billion) in assets.

 The merger of the three unlisted banks must be cleared by competition authorities.